em44n/AI-Integrated-Stack-Overflow/README.md

 ```
 or whatever your MongoDB URI, client URL, and port are.

-Then, run this line from the root directory: `npx ts-node server/server.ts` to start the server.
+Then, run this line from the root directory in the terminal: `npx ts-node server/server.ts` to start the server.
 After that, open another terminal tab and run the following lines from the root directory to start the client:
 ```
 cd client